liqotech/liqo/docs/pages/concepts/networking/components/gateway.md

 The Liqo-Gateway component is made up by several operators and is responsible for establishing secure tunnels to other peering clusters and inserting NAT rules for the remote pod and external CIDRs.

 {{% notice info %}}
-The Liqo-Gateway is a kubernetes' deployment whose pods run in host network mode.
+The Liqo-Gateway is a kubernetes deployment whose pods run in host network mode.
 {{% /notice %}}

 The following diagram illustrates the operators which make up the Liqo-Gateway.